FedCF: Fair Federated Conformal Prediction

 \subsection{Folktables Datasets}

 In the fairness space, the American Community Services (ACS) datasets from the \texttt{Folktables} library are a widely used set of tabular data \citep{ding2021retiring}.
 The data is taken across the 51 U.S. states and territories.
-For our federated setup and each dataset below, we consider the following 6 partitioning schemes: \begin{enumerate} \item[(1.)] \textbf{All:} We consider each U.S. state and territory to be its own client \item[(2.)] \textbf{Large:} We follow the U.S. Census Bureau's division of the U.S. into the Northeast, the Midwest, the South, and the West \item[(3.)] \textbf{Small:} We follow the Bureau of Economic Analysis's division of the U.S. into New England, the Mideast, the Great Lakes, the Plains, the Southeast, the Southwest, the Rocky Mountain, and the Far West. \item[(4-6.)] \textbf{Continental All, Continental Large, Continental Small:} The same as 1 to 3, but we only consider the \textit{continental} U.S.--removing Alaska, Hawaii, and Puerto Rico. \end{enumerate}
+For our federated setup and each dataset below, we consider the following 6 partitioning schemes: \begin{enumerate}[leftmargin=1.1cm] \item[(1.)] \textbf{All:} We consider each U.S. state and territory to be its own client \item[(2.)] \textbf{Large:} We follow the Bureau of Economic Analysis's division of the U.S. into New England, the Mideast, the Great Lakes, the Plains, the Southeast, the Southwest, the Rocky Mountain, and the Far West. \item[(3.)] \textbf{Small:} We follow the U.S. Census Bureau's division of the U.S. into the Northeast, the Midwest, the South, and the West \item[(4-6.)] \textbf{Continental All, Continental Large, Continental Small:} The same as 1 to 3, but we only consider the \textit{continental} U.S.--removing Alaska, Hawaii, and Puerto Rico. \end{enumerate}

 All Folktable datasets have a race attribute.
 When we partition the data using all the states and territories, we use the full version of race, which has 9 groups.
 However, when partitioning just with \textit{continental} U.S., we combine some demographic groups--primarily those from Alaska, Hawaii, and Puerto Rico--into the appropriate `Other' categories, resulting in a total of 6 groups.